A tale of three homotopies: Introduction

 of $\mathcal{P}$-algebras (this approach \emph{\`a la} Boardman and Vogt~\cite{BV73} was pursued by Markl in~\cite{Mar2}, following the description of homotopy algebras and homotopy morphisms via algebras over minimal models of appropriate operads \cite{Mar1}). \end{itemize}

 The goal of this paper is to exhibit, for a Koszul operad $\mathcal{P}$, interrelationships between these definitions, putting the above approaches in a common context.
 For some notions of homotopies between Maurer--Cartan elements, it is done in a recent preprint \cite{BM1}.
 The interplay between concordance, Quillen homotopy, and operadic homotopy is explained in this paper.
+This would be useful for working with homotopy category of homotopy $\mathcal{P}$-algebras, as in~\cite{Val12}.

 A very important computation which is in a way at heart of both some very interesting recent results in rational homotopy theory \cite{BM1,BM2} and our theorem on operadic homotopy is homotopy transfer of the dg commutative algebra structure of differential forms on the interval leading to a homotopy commutative algebra structure on the \v{C}ech cochain complex of the interval with Bernoulli numbers as structure constants.
 This computation was first performed by Cheng and Getzler~\cite{CG}.
 In \cite{BM1}, a version of the computation of Cheng and Getzler was performed on the dual level, resulting on a homotopy cocommutative coalgebra structure on the \v{C}ech chain complex of the interval which they show to recover the universal enveloping algebra of the Lawrence--Sullivan Lie algebra.
-There is a subtle point in this statement: the dual of the algebra of differential forms is not a coalgebra, since the coproduct lands in the \emph{completed} tensor product, however if one ignores that fact that intermediate computations involve infinite series that technically do not exist, the transferred structure is an honest homotopy coalgebra.
+There is a subtle point in this statement: the dual of the algebra of differential forms is not a coalgebra, since the coproduct lands in the \emph{completed} tensor product, however if one ignores the fact that intermediate computations involve infinite series that technically do not exist, the transferred structure is an honest homotopy coalgebra.
 In our case, since we perform a similar computation but transfer the structure of a homotopy cooperad (using results of Drummond-Cole and Vallette~\cite{DV}), the situation becomes even more subtle.
-We therefore create a framework that justify the infinite series computations, proving directly that partial sums of those infinite series give higher structures that converge as the upper summation limit goes to infinity.
+We therefore create a framework that justifies the infinite series computations, proving directly that partial sums of those infinite series give higher structures that converge as the upper summation limit goes to infinity.